KHTS-FM: iHeart ownership (2014–present)

 On September 16, 2014, Clear Channel spun off its radio and communications divisions into a new company; KHTS-FM then became a part of iHeartMedia, its present owner.
 At the same time, the station began airing programming from iHeartRadio.
 The station also unveiled a new logo, using the green and purple from the previous logo, but now adding a green decimal point for its frequency.
 Despite this, the numbers are still pronounced individually.

 In July 2017, the station became the San Diego affiliate for American Top 40, and in February 2018, the station began airing the weekly, network-wide iHeartRadio Countdown show, hosted by KIIS-FM personality JoJo Wright.

 In early 2020, iHeartMedia announced major personality layoffs across their portfolio of stations.
 On January 20, 2020, it was confirmed on social media that KHTS-FM had been affected, as Kramer from the Kramer and Geena morning show was out as morning host.
 Two days later, it was announced that Frankie V would reunite with Geena after five years away at sister stations WJMN in Boston and KSSX in San Diego in the morning slot with "The Geena the Latina and Frankie Morning Show."

-Notable Former Airstaff

-The following lists notable past airstaff, as calculated by the Wayback Machine: